What Are Floaters?

 While these objects look like they are in front of your eye, they are actually inside.
 What you see are the shadows they cast on the retina, the nerve layer at the back of your eye that senses light and sends images to your brain.

 When people reach middle age, the vitreous gel may start to thicken or shrink, forming clumps or strands inside the eye.
 The vitreous gel pulls away from the back wall of the eye, causing a posterior vitreous detachment.
 This is a common cause of floaters.

 You should see an ophthalmologist right away if you suddenly develop new floaters.
 A floater that suddenly appears may indicate a torn retina.

 What Causes The Appearance Of Flashing Lights?

-When the vitreous gel rubs or pulls on the retina, you may see what look like flashing lights or lightening streaks.
-You may have experienced this same sensation if you have ever been hit in the eye and seen "stars."
+When the vitreous gel rubs or pulls on the retina, you may see what look like flashing lights or lightning streaks.
+You may have experienced this same sensation if you have ever been hit in the eye and seen “stars.”

 The flashes of light can appear off and on for several weeks or months.
 If you notice the sudden appearance of light flashes, you should visit your ophthalmologist immediately as this may be signs of a retinal tear or detachment.